HautechAI/test-mj-api/README.md

 - export KIE_BASE_URL=https://your-kie-base-url
 - optional: export KIE_AUTH_HEADER=Authorization (or X-API-KEY)
 - optional: export KIE_AUTH_SCHEME=Bearer (or empty to send only the key value)
+- optional: export VERBOSE=1 to capture HTTP status codes and response headers to experiments/N/http.log for each run.
+Authorization header values are redacted in logs.

 How to run
 1) Run a single experiment by pointing at its input.json: